meiry/redis5_compiled_for_windows10/README.md

 ```
 # troubleshooting:
-some times on windows your will have networking problem to fix it try those configurations
+some times on windows you will have networking problem to fix it try those configurations
 if you getting this error when you start pserver-cli.exe:
 ```
 Could not connect to Redis at 127.0.0.1:6379: Name or service not known